taneeshadaga/taneeshadaga/README.md

 # Hello!
 I'm Taneesha :)

-I'm a UCLA Mathematics & Economics graduate interested in fintech, strategic finance, FP&A, AI/ML, data analysis, and operations.
+I'm a UCLA Mathematics & Economics alumna interested in fintech, strategic finance, FP&A, AI/ML, data analysis, and operations.

 I like working on problems where business, data, and markets intersect.
 My background in math, economics, and analytics has shaped how I about models, incentives, risk, and scale.